Page last reviewed: 05/15/2007

 - Construction Resource Manual: Table of Contents.
 OSHA.
 Includes links to various sections on crane and hoist safety.

 - Crane Safety Awareness For Site Superintendents.
 OSHA Video.
 Discusses some of the hazards and risks involved in crane operations and identifies information managers should be familiar with if cranes are operating on their site.

-- DOE-STD-1090-2007; Hoisting and Rigging Standard (Formerly Hoisting and Rigging Manual).
-U.S. Department of Energy (DOE), (2007, August).
+- DOE-STD-1090-2011; Hoisting and Rigging Standard (Formerly Hoisting and Rigging Manual).
+U.S. Department of Energy (DOE), (2011, September 30).
 Provides a table of contents to a reference document to be used by supervisors, line managers, safety personnel, equipment operators, and any other personnel responsible for safety of hoisting and rigging operations at DOE sites.

 - Wildfires.
 OSHA.
 Includes links to OSHA fact sheets & QuickCards, related Safety and Health Topics Pages, training programs, and other resources.

 - Hurricane Preparedness and Response.
 OSHA.
 Includes information such as news releases, public service announcements, fact sheets, frequently asked questions, and more.

 - For additional information, see OSHA's Safety and Health Topics Pages on:

 - Hazards of Transporting, Unloading, Storing and Handling Granite, Marble and Stone Slabs.
 (2008, August 12).

 - Overhead Launching Gantry Crane.
 (2006, May 1).
 Also available as a 79 KB PDF, 4 pages.